The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Please follow these instructions to obtain your certification of enrollment:

-Medaille College students may also access information about their enrollment status, student loan deferment notifications, proofs of enrollment provided, and specific information about their student loans through the National Student Loan Clearinghouse portal.
+Medaille University students may also access information about their enrollment status, student loan deferment notifications, proofs of enrollment provided, and specific information about their student loans through the National Student Loan Clearinghouse portal.
 To access this information, click on the appropriate link after continuing to NSLC.